bevyengine/rfcs/rfcs/45-stageless.md

 #### Ordering with `Commands`

-When discussing system ordering, it is particularly important to call out the `flush_commands` system.
+Commands (commonly used to spawn and despawn entities or add and remove components) do not take effect immediately.
+Instead, you a copy of the `flush_commands` system must run.
 This **exclusive system** (meaning, it can modify the entire `World` in arbitrary ways and cannot be run in parallel with other systems) collects all created commands and applies them to the `World`.

-Commands (commonly used to spawn and despawn entities or add and remove components) will not take effect until this system is run, so be sure that you run a copy of the `flush_commands` system before relying on the result of a command!

 This pattern is so common that a special form of ordering constraint exists for it: **command-flushed ordering constraints**.
 If system `A` is `before_and_flush` system `B`, the schedule will be unsatisfiable unless there is an intervening `flush_commands` system.